v2dev/v2solutions-nodejs-javascript-mongo-boilerplate/README.md

 ## Environment Variables

-Update the `.env` file with the following details:
+Create .env file in root directory and Update the `.env` file with the following details:

 - **MONGO_URI**: Add your MongoDB URL here.
 - **JWT_TOKEN**: Set your JSON Web Token secret.